Upper School Curriculum

 The Upper School Mathematics program at Key is sequential.
 The program is supported by the Math Lab, providing opportunities for students to have added help in areas they find difficult and for moving students who have special interests and abilities beyond the mainstream work of a class.

 Students progress from Algebra I to Geometry and then to Algebra II.
 Upon departmental recommendation, following Algebra II, students enroll either in Trigonometry and Finite Math or Precalculus.
-Advanced Calculus (AB or BC) is offered to students who have successfully completed the Precalculus course.
-Calculus II/III is offered to students who have successfully completed Advanced Calculus BC.
+Advanced Calculus (I or I/II) is offered to students who have successfully completed the Precalculus course.
+Calculus II/III is offered to students who have successfully completed Advanced Calculus I/II.
 Statistics may be taken as an elective following Algebra II.

 Geometry with Trigonometry